Daniel Chapter 3

 Transliteration nᵊḇûḵaḏne’ṣṣar Pronunciation neb-oo-kad-nets-tsar’ Nebuchadnezzar II also spelled Nebuchadrezzar II was the second Neo-Babylonian emperor, ruling from the death of his father Nabopolassar in 605 BC to his own death in 562 BC.
 Historically known as Nebuchadnezzar the Great, he is typically regarded as the empire’s greatest king For more info click here

 the king made an idol of gold, whose height was sixty cubits noun — an ancient measure of length, approximately equal to the length of a forearm.
 It was typically about 18 inches or 44 cm, though there was a long cubit of about 21 inches or 52 cm. — ORIGIN Middle English : from Latin cubitum ‘elbow, forearm, cubit’., and the length of it six cubits noun — an ancient measure of length, approximately equal to the length of a forearm.
-It was typically about 18 inches or 44 cm, though there was a long cubit of about 21 inches or 52 cm. — ORIGIN Middle English : from Latin cubitum ‘elbow, forearm, cubit’.: he set it up in the plain of Dura, in the province of Babylon.
+It was typically about 18 inches or 44 cm, though there was a long cubit of about 21 inches or 52 cm. — ORIGIN Middle English : from Latin cubitum ‘elbow, forearm, cubit’.: he set it up in the plain of Dura, in the province of Babylon (Iraq).

 3:2 Then Nebuchadnezzarנְבוּכַדְנֶאצַּר